The Ring of Kerry Ireland

 Directions and the Route

 Killarney is one of Ireland’s most colourful and coolest towns.
 It’s full of really nice scenic areas outside the town.
 Killarney has some great Irish pubs, restaurants and shopping outlets.
-The best way to drive the Ring of Kerry is to start from Killarney and amazing the route finishes in Killarney too!
+The best way to drive the Ring of Kerry is to starts from Killarney and this amazing route finishes in Killarney too!
 Its pure magic!
-You drive out of Killarney towards Killorglin on the N72 road.
+You drive out of Killarney towards Killorglin on the N72 road to start the road trip!

 See my post on Best Things to do in Killarney here!